cgjosephlee/increment_decrement/readme.md

 # Increment Decrement
-Sublime Text plugin to increase/decrease selected values (int, float, roman, bool).
+A Sublime Text plugin to increase/decrease values (integer, float, Roman numerals, boolean) with one keystroke.

 ## Features
 Inspired by `C-a` and `C-x` in vim and [nextval](https://www.vim.org/scripts/script.php?script_id=4536).